 “change the spark plugs after max.
 60 000 km to minimize issues with the faulty ignition coils”

 Let me quickly mention the M550 diesel 5 series.
 Yes, it’s not a proper BMW M model and it will never be, but since it has that little M badge on it I decided to include it.
 It is a regular straight 6 cylinder with a not very regular upgrade-those 3 turbochargers.
 It seems like the reliability of this engine is actually not bad, but I would say that after 200 000 km the regular diesel engine issues most probably will occur.

-+Rarely the Bosch CP4 high pressure fuel pump can fail and it will contaminate the whole fuel system with small metal particles thus destroying the injectors and giving the owner a huge repair bill.
++Occasionally the Bosch CP4 high pressure fuel pump can fail-mostly just in Eastern EU and it will contaminate the whole fuel system with small metallic particles thus destroying the injectors and giving the owner a huge repair bill.
 You can find more information about this rare issue in the used BMW X5 F15 article.

-All the engines are equipped with timing chain which is usually ok so you can expect issues with it in high mileage cars only.
-“Despite of this, pay attention to a louder short rattling noise at cold start which can indicate worn timing chain or timing chain tensioner”
+All the engines are equipped with timing chain which is usually ok so you can expect issues with it in higher mileage cars only.
+“Despite of this, pay attention to a louder short rattling noise at cold start which can indicate worn timing chain or timing chain tensioner!!”